macymuhia/mattgathu.github.io/_posts/2017-10-01-testing-rust-cli-apps.md

 Recently I wrote a post on [how to write a CLI application using Rust](http://mattgathu.github.io/writing-cli-app-rust/).
 This is a follow up post exploring how to test CLI applications and integrating tests with Cargo, Rust's build tool.

-## tl;dr

-Testing is an important component of Software development.
-Rust provides support for writing both unit tests and integration tests and Cargo automatically runs tests for us.

-Integration tests are more complex to write compared to unit tests, moreso for CLI applications that require the emulation of a terminal environment.

-Rust provides [std::process::Command](https://doc.rust-lang.org/std/process/struct.Command.html) that makes it easy to call an executable and be able to monitor it's environment, input, output and status.

-The [assert_cli](https://github.com/killercup/assert_cli) crate makes it easy to write integration tests by abstracting rust internals and providing a testing oriented interface that makes it simple to read and reason about our tests.

 ## What

 Cargo has builtin support for running both unit and integration tests.
 It also generates